If your website is not attracting Sunday visitors and engaging your members, you’re not alone.

 Men’s Fishing Trip!
 If you love fishing or just want to get away with the guys, join us for a five-hour chartered fishing trip on June 4.
 We will meet at 8 a.m. and carpool from the church to Muskegon, where we’ll catch a boat to go fishing for salmon, steelhead and trout.
 We’ll be sharing the charter cost ($375) and the cost of gas for the trip.
 Sign up by May 15 if you want to go.
 To reserve your spot or get more information, please contact us.
 (A link to a contact form should be provided.)

-Download our Caring Communicator’s Checklist to ensure that you always have and publish complete information on your website.
+Download our Caring Communicator’s Worksheet to ensure that you always have and publish complete information on your website.

 8. Is integrated with social networks people already use — Both newcomers and existing members rank “connecting with others” high on their lists of things they want to do through church websites, Goodmanson’s study revealed.
 “The rise of social media sites, such as Facebook and Twitter, has trained users to seek online interaction with friends and family.
 Church members now desire this online experience for church.”
 When a church’s website includes a link to its Facebook Page, it’s much easier for people in the church — and potential visitors — to get acquainted, share what they love about your ministry, praise a recent Sunday service and do all those things they’re already doing on Facebook.